keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 For this, we are using the following technologies:

 - The [Keptn Analysis](../../docs/reference/crd-reference/analysis.md) resource
-  is used to define goals for our metrics and evaluate them.
+  defines goals for our metrics and evaluates them.
-- [Argo Workflows](https://argoproj.github.io/workflows/) as a workflow engine.
+- [Argo Workflows](https://argoproj.github.io/workflows/) is the workflow engine.
 - [Prometheus](https://prometheus.io): Provides monitoring data for the application.

 ## Architecture